- About SEAS

 3. Harvard Google Sites

-Google Apps for Harvard provides a suite of online tools for collaboration and communication, for use in confidential teaching, learning and research.
-With it, you can collaborate on word-processing and spreadsheet documents, conduct live online chats with members of the Harvard community, create simple websites, and more.
+Google Apps for Harvard provides a suite of online tools for collaboration and communication, for use in teaching, learning and research.
+Google Sites allows for creating simple websites that are accessible within the g.harvard domain.

 If you already have a website hosted in the seas.harvard.edu domain see: Update an existing faculty, group, or class website.
-We encourage you to migrate your site to one of the above better supported platforms.
-Although we do our best to keep the sites running, we do not have the people to guaranteed uptime or 24/7 support.
+We encourage you to migrate your site to one of the above platforms.
+Although we do our best to keep these existing sites running, we do not guarantee uptime or offer 24/7 support.

 For existing EECS websites see: Update an existing EECS website